The Big Bus: Soundtrack score

 The score to the film was created by veteran film composer David Shire.
-Shire is also credited with composing scores for such films as The Hindenburg, The Conversation, 2010: The Year We Make Contact, and Short Circuit.
-Shire's score for The Big Bus was in line with the disaster parody theme of the film that also incorporated elements of disco.
+His score was in line with the disaster parody theme of the film that also incorporated elements of disco.
 In the '90s, Film Score Monthly magazine ran a poll asking which film score its readers would most like to see released.
 The Big Bus was among the top 20 scores.
 In 2000, a bootleg CD of the film's soundtrack surfaced as a prized collectable.

 In January 2011, a limited edition official release of the score was produced by Film Score Monthly (Catalog No. FSM1401).
 The compact disc was limited to 2000 copies and contained the film's complete score, including alternate takes and excerpts of classical pieces used in various scenes.
 The CD also contained comedy music and vocals bits by Murphy Dunne, who portrayed Tommy Joyce, the piano player in the bus' Oriental Lounge.
 The soundtrack release was sourced from the master tapes.
 As a result, sound quality was excellent and in stereo.

+Reception

-ReceptionThe Big Bus received mixed reviews critically.
-The film holds a 64% rating on Rotten Tomatoes based on 11 reviews.
+The Big Bus received mixed reviews critically.
+The film holds a 64% rating on Rotten Tomatoes based on 14 reviews.

+Television broadcast

-Television broadcastThe Big Bus had its television premiere on CBS in March 1978, edited to remove some adult content and language to meet broadcast content standards of the time.
+The Big Bus had its television premiere on CBS in March 1978, edited to remove some adult content and language to meet broadcast content standards of the time.
 Repeated in May 1980, the film has rarely been broadcast over the past 40 years on various channels, though it had been seen uncut as recently as 2009 on Turner Classic Movies (TCM) and Showtime.

 As of 2009, Warner Bros.
 Television holds the USA TV broadcast rights while Paramount Pictures retains all other rights.
 Only the Warner Bros. logo appears on Showtime's airings and the original Paramount logo is preserved on TCM's print and the DVD issue.

 Home media

 The film was released on VHS and Betamax in the early 1980s.

 In 2002, Paramount Home Entertainment released the film on DVD in a dual-format edition containing the film in the full-screen or theatrical 2.35:1 aspect ratios, (though there is some slight windowboxing with the widescreen version selected); Dolby 5.1 English Surround Sound stereo/mono mix, or Dolby 2.0 mono in English, French, and Spanish.
 No other extras are included, and the DVD is out of print.

 The film was also released on DVD in the United States on September 24, 2013, as a Warner Archive Collection DVD-R.

 The film has also been released on Region 4 DVD.

-Kino Lorber will be releasing a newly-remastered version of the film on Blu-Ray in April, 2023.
+Kino Lorber released a newly remastered version of the film on Blu-Ray in April 2023.